CPSSD/dipla/docs/services/run_instructions.md

 The `task_uid` field is the identifier of the particular instance of the task that this message corresponds to.
 The results from this should be returned to that task instance

-The `data` field is the set of actual values that should be used in executing the the binary to get results
+The `values` field is a multidimensional list, where the first dimension represents the ith argument from left to right in the command line, and the jth argument inside each list is part of the jth set of inputs for the task